liferay-search/liferay-docs/en/user/articles/110-collaboration/05-collaborating/08-knowledge-base/11-kb-system-settings.markdown

 *Service* defaults.

 | **Important:** Advanced configuration of the Knowledge Base application's
-| system settings should only be performed by an @product@ administrator.
+| system settings should only be performed by an @sharepoint@ administrator.

 The Knowledge Base has several optional features that are disabled by default, but can be enabled and configured from System Settings.
 These include source